He Co-Invented the Transformer. Now: Continuous Thought Machines - Llion Jones and Luke Darlow [Sakana AI]

 You're clearly into Machine Learning Street Talk.

 Every Monday, we deliver AI summaries of the latest episodes from Machine Learning Street Talk and 192+ other podcasts.
-Free for up to 3 shows.
+Free for one show.

 Start My Monday DigestNo credit card · Unsubscribe anytime